CarlottaMnt/carlottamnt.github.io/_pages/papers.md

 # <center> Working Papers </center>
 - - -
+**The old folks at home: parental retirement and adult children well-being** (with Andrew Clark).
+2023. <br/>
+*Submitted*. <br/>
+<small>[ <a href="#/" onclick="visib('retirement')">Abstract</a> ] </small>

+<div id="retirement" style="display: none; text-align: justify; line-height: 1.2" ><small>
+This paper explores the causal effect of parental retirement on adult children's well-being, an area primarily overlooked in current literature.
+As societies age and retirement rates increase, policymakers concerned with the financial sustainability of pension systems must comprehend these ripple effects.
+We capitalize on the UK eligibility age for the State Pension and the provisions of the UK 1995 and the UK 2011 Pension Acts, which increased retirement ages to a great extent.
+Fuzzy Regression Discontinuity Design estimates show maternal retirement increases adult children's life and income satisfaction by 0.22 and 0.19 standard deviations in the short run.
+Difference-in-differences estimate reveals that paternal retirement negatively impacts life and income satisfaction by 0.11 and 0.08 standard deviations.
+The well-being response is most significant for adult children in low-income bands, with childcare responsibilities, and living in close geographic proximity to their parents.
+</small><br><br/></div>

 **Quality of government for environmental well-being?
 Subnational evidence from european regions** (with Andrea Vaccaro, and Chiara Gigliarano).
 2023. <br/>
 *Submitted*. <br/>